 These trends are very promising, but women’s progress to the top is still a slow one.
 Sharon Gillenwater of Boardroom Insiders (2016) quoted a Korn/Ferry study that found only 15% of Fortune 100 CIOs were women – a slight drop from 17.4% in 2015.
 Gillenwater hypothesized that this decrease may be due to some high performing female CIOs having been promoted to other roles within the organization, such as Jamie Miller at GE (to President and CEO of GE Transportation), Kim Hammonds at Deutsche Bank (to COO), and Kim Stevenson at Intel (to COO of the Client and Internet of Things Business and Systems Architecture group).
 Unfortunately here in China, there are very few women at the helm leading such visible companies.

 I don’t know if our scrum master, Yuan, aspires to be a CIO, but recent studies show that many women do – in one study as high as 62% of women surveyed are seeking C-suite or senior management positions in the future (NCWIT – Anderson, Gilmour, & Castro, 2013).
 Companies who wish to promote more women into technology leadership roles should closely examine their internal processes and corporate culture – are they truly supportive of women or is there implicit bias in our talent management process?

 Come to think of it, Yuan would be excellent at leading such a project!

 Note: Names have been modified to protect the innocent.

-And make sure you register for our upcoming webinar which dives a bit deeper into inclusion and diversity challenges around the world:
+Check out our on-demand webinar which dives a bit deeper into inclusion and diversity challenges around the world.